masashi-y/depccg/README.md

 ### Diff tool

-In error analysis, you must want to see diffs between trees in an intuitive manner.
+In error analysis, you must want to see diffs between trees in an intuitive way.
-`depccg.tools.diff` exactly does this:
+`depccg.tools.diff` does exactly this:

 ```sh
 ➜ python -m depccg.tools.diff file1.auto file2.auto > diff.html